 One of Sani’s three potoos, the Great, here sitting on a chick (single dark eye visible mid-belly) Photo: Jon Feenstra

 The Amazonian lowlands of eastern Ecuador harbor one of the most diverse avian assemblages in the world, comparable to parts of eastern and southeastern Peru in both richness and beauty.
-Sani Lodge, two and a half hours by boat down the Napo River from the end of the road at the Amazonian town of Coca, is situated on an oxbow lake in the heart of the Amazon rainforest and offers us excellent access to the region’s extraordinary diversity.
+Sani Lodge, three by boat down the Napo River from the end of the road at the Amazonian town of Coca, is situated on an oxbow lake in the heart of the Amazon rainforest and offers us excellent access to the region’s extraordinary diversity.
 Nearly 600 species of birds are known from this single locality, including five species of macaw, 10 puffbirds, seven toucans and more than 40 species of antbirds.
 From the lodge it is possible to see classic Amazonian species like White-throated Toucan, Red-bellied Macaw, Masked Crimson Tanager, and Black-fronted Nunbird, all common, and with only a short canoe ride the rare and local become possible, including species like Zigzag Heron, Black-banded Owl, White-lored Antpitta, Orange-eyed Flycatcher, Orange-crowned Manakin, and the extremely local Cocha Antshrike.
 A sturdy steel 150-foot high canopy tower, easily accessible by stairs, supplies a brilliant dimension to Amazonian birdwatching: the ability to observe many rarely seen canopy species, such as Purplish Jacamar, and a wide array of canopy tanagers and flycatchers.

 Owned, managed and operated by the indigenous Kichwa community, Sani Lodge is a comfortable place to base an Amazon birding tour with wonderful meals, private bungalows, and excellent service.
 Although most trips to Amazonian lodges are only a few days, our longer stay at the lodge will permit a fuller exploration of the area’s extraordinary diversity.